ThembaMtshelwane/task-tracker/README.md

 - View a list of all your tasks.

 ## Future Improvemetns
-- Add the full CRUD operations (Edit and Delete)
+- Add the full CRUD operations (Edit and Delete).
+- Add task description property.
+- Add tags to easily label and filter the tasks.
-- Add a live timer to keep track of the duration
+- Add a live timer to keep track of the duration.

 ## Contributing